-There are recorded and unrecorded encumbrances on the Property to be donated to the MSC for roads.
-There are no existing agreements for economic uses on the Property to be donated to the MSC in Parcels 373 and 426 of the Lake Almanor planning unit.
+There is a recorded encumbrance on the Property to be donated to the MSC for severing of the rights of ingress/egress via the highway.
+There are no unrecorded encumbrances or existing agreements for economic uses on the Property to be donated to the MSC in Parcel 457 of the Lake Almanor planning unit.